 The Type A-11 white dialed Weems models were produced by Longines-Wittnauer under the 27834 specification.
 The Weems watches had a movable numbered bezel to synchronize the time to the radio time signal or "hack", rather than the later A-11 Elgin sweep second hand with a "hacking" feature, which stopped the second hand when the crown was pulled out.
 In the Weems A-11, the bezel is rotated in synchronization with the second hand until the time hack is heard, at which point the small screw "stop" is tightened down.
 [See Whitney's Military Timepieces.]

-The watch below has an early A-11 case back.
+The watch below has a possible early A-11 case back.
 This is serial number 5938466, the earliest known in the series.
 The later case back has Case serial number 40 - xxx (and much more) engraved, but movement serial numbers overlap.

 The Weems movement was a 10.68N, or an identical 10L